Subcubic graphs without eigenvalues in $(-1, 1)$: Bipartite graphs of girth at least

 \begin{proof}[Proof of \cref{thm:bipartite-girth-6}] Suppose that $H$ is a connected bipartite subcubic graph without eigenvalues in $(-1,1)$ such that its minimum degree is $2$, and its girth is at least $6$.
 Let $G_R$ and $G_S'$ be the two rooted distance-two components of $H$ such that $R \neq \varnothing$.
 According to \cref{lem:valid-decomposition}, there exists a valid decomposition $\D$ of $G_R$ such that $G_S'$ and $\iddtwo$ are isomorphic, and $H$ and the incidence graph of $\D$ are isomorphic.

-According to \cref{lem:psd}, the associated matrix of $G_R$ is positive semidefinite, which implies via \cref{lem:line-graph} that $G$ is the line graph of some graph with petals, denoted $F$, such that each vertex in $R$ represents a pendant edge of $F$.
+According to \cref{lem:psd}, the modified adjacency matrix of $G_R$ has smallest eigenvalue at least $-2$, which implies via \cref{lem:line-graph} that $G$ is the line graph of some graph with petals, denoted $F$, such that each vertex in $R$ represents a pendant edge of $F$.